katesalazar/amara/README.md

   * Proper use of `yyerror(...)` and similar facilities?

+* Can build with the C++ compilers instead of only with the C compilers, in order to be embeddable in C++ programs.

 ## roadmap

 This is completely tentative, and most probably goals will be moved around up and down.

 ### 0.0.1

 * Simple and mostly Turing complete ish scripting engine for all-in-one functions.
 Selective (conditional) expression, anonymous functions mapping, fold or reduce, etc.

 ### 0.0.x

 * ~~Function calls, anonymous functions~~, `procedure` keyword (instead of `function [...] and returns nothing at all [...] and causes side effects`) (idea contributed by Mia, however this form of it is not exactly the way Mia wanted it).

 ### 0.1.0